 A simple puff pastry cake with lots of berries, this pastry cake looks impressive but is so easy to make.

 I love this kind of puff pastry cake.
-Easy to make, you don't even have to make your own pastry, few ingredients but a maximum of taste.
-Not to mention it looks quite good, good enough to impress any guest.
+Easy to make, you don't even have to make your own pastry.
+There are few ingredients but a maximum taste.
+Not to mention, it looks quite good, good enough to impress any guest.

-Like I've mentioned in my previous post Romanian Crescent Rolls- Cornuri simple, Valentine is not exactly a big thing in Germany, but still, I like to make something nice for my husband and I to celebrate this day.
+As I've mentioned in my previous post Romanian Crescent Rolls- Cornuri simple Valentine is not exactly a big thing in Germany, but still, I like to make something nice for my husband and me to celebrate this day.

 Tips